-There are various kinds of Yachts and small boats in the area, I imagine that people lives from here own this properties.
+There are various kinds of Yachts and small boats in the area, I imagine that people lives from here own these properties.

-Getting to the other side of the city, we thought of boarding into a ferry but personally I prefer to walk so my choice followed by him (as always)
+Getting to the other side of the city, we thought of boarding a ferry but personally, I prefer to walk so my choice followed by him (as always)

 St. Peters Cathedral

-Promenading in park we settled visit the other very known landmark of the city which is St. Pierre Cathedral a 850 year old adopted home church of protestant leader John Calvin, the cathedral consist of two towers where you can have 360 degrees view of the city.
+Promenading in the park we settled visit the other very known landmark of the city which is St. Pierre Cathedral an 850-year-old adopted home church of Protestant leader John Calvin, the cathedral consist of two towers where you can have 360 degrees view of the city.
 It resembles a bit to the Pantheon of Rome and other Roman structures that I have seen before.

-Entrance for the towers is CHF 5 for adults and CHF 2 for children
+Entrance to the towers is CHF 5 for adults and CHF 2 for children

 International Museum of Reformation, found in the north side open Tue-Sun: 10:00 am to 5:00 pm, entrance CHF 10.